Best When I Work Alternatives: 8 Better Options

 The Bottom Line

 When I Work is a solid scheduling tool.
 It's also increasingly expensive for what most small teams actually need.
-Every tool on this list exists because When I Work left a gap, whether that's price, simplicity, industry fit, or compliance depth.
+The right alternative depends on which part of When I Work is bothering you: price, complexity, restaurant fit, compliance, or the lack of a stronger free option.

 Pick based on your actual problem: